bkubick/bkubick/README.md

 <h4>:open_book: About Me</h4>

 I am a highly motivated individual with a background as both a Full-Stack Software Developer, and as an Aviation Aerospace Engineer.
 I have excelled in both fields due to my strong focus, dedication, and passion for learning.
-Check out <a href="https://bkubick.github.io/personal-portfolio/">my portfolio</a> that I am working on!
 <br/>

 &nbsp;